• Joyful Mindfulness & Art School in Amagansett, NY

 Pia Leighton

-Pia Leighton is a Chilean-born artist, writer, educator, and certified Pause in Joy Reiki Master.
-She holds a PhD in Spanish Literature and is trained in traditional Tibetan thangka painting.
+Pia Leighton is a Chilean-born artist, writer, and educator.
+She holds a PhD in Spanish Literature and trained for more than a decade in traditional Tibetan thangka painting.
+She is also a certified Pause in Joy Reiki Master.

 Whisker & Brush Comes to You